PrestaShop/prestashop-specs/content/1.7/back-office/advanced-parameters/Security/employee-sessions-listing.md

 ### Select all checkboxes

-After checking the box, all the products displayed on the page are selected or unselected.
+After checking the box, all the rows displayed on the page are selected or unselected.

 ## Listing